 We also encourage you to try our online training courses.
 They can be accessed even if you’re working from home.
 Call us at 405-822-0553 and we’ll set you up.

 What if someone refuses to test because of COVID-19?

-If an employee still refuses to test, DOT allows you to use you judgement and have grace and flexibility.
+If an employee refuses to test, DOT allows you to use your judgement and have grace and flexibility.
 If you truly believe the reason an employee refuses to test is due to COVID-19 concerns, then document it that way and keep that documentation in your own files.
 We don’t believe you are required to report that to the Clearinghouse because it is not a typical refusal (If you aren’t familiar with the Clearinghouse, call us at 405-822-0553 so we can help you).

 Summary of DOT Testing Guidelines during COVID-19 Pandemic: